 \section{Experiments}

 We evaluate the proposed approach on several datasets.
 Data is truncated to the first $T \in [5, 10, 15, 20]$ samples per user to simulate a live setting.
-Students are split to 80\% train and 20\% test.
-Baselines include standard DKT and AKT, tabular foundation models PFN and ICL and a gradient-boosted decision tree GBM.
-Metrics are the area under the ROC curve (AUC) and wall-clock latency for producing predictions.
-Experiments were ran on one NVIDIA RTX 4000 GPU with 20 GB of RAM during at most 115 epochs.
-We release our code\footnote{\url{https://anonymous.4open.science/r/liveKT-B356/README.md}}.
+We filter students having less than 5 interactions.
+We run a 5-fold cross-validation over students, therefore results are averaged across 5 runs, and data from 20\% of users is used for evaluation.
+We report the area under the ROC curve (AUC) and wall-clock latency.
+Experiments were run on one NVIDIA RTX 4000 GPU with 20 GB of RAM during at most 115 epochs.
+We release our code\footnote{\url{https://github.com/mounirLbath/liveKT/}}.

-\subsection{Datasets}
+\subsubsection{Datasets}